Jiggly-Balls/game-state/docs/source/guide.rst

       GREEN = (0, 0, 255)

-Now that we have imported and set the display of our app, let's create a screen.
+Now that we have imported and set the display of our app, let's create a main menu screen.

 .. admonition:: Creating a simple screen
    :class: seealso

    .. code-block:: python

-      class ScreenOne(State, state_name="FirstScreen"):
+      class MainMenuState(State, state_name="MainMenu"):
          def process_event(self, event: pygame.event.Event) -> None:
             # This is executed in our our game loop for every event.